-viii) Impairment or Reversal of Impairment of Property, Plant and Equipment

-Property, plant and equipment are tested for impairment when events or changes in circumstances indicate that the carrying amount exceeds its recoverable amount.
-The recoverable amount of cash-generating units is determined based on the higher of fair value less costs of disposal and value in use calculations.
+viii) Impairment or Reversal of Impairment of Property, Plant and Equipment the higher of fair value less costs of disposal and value in use calculations.
 These calculations require the use of judgment applied by management regarding forecasted activity levels, expected future results, and discount rates.
 See note 4 for further information on impairment of property, plant and equipment.